nalin12345/Stock-Price-Prediction/README.md

 # Stock price Prediction for McDonalds Stock for year 2017
-Build this project using scikit and quandl
+Built this project using scikit and quandl